 If you’re like most people, it’s been hard not to notice the increase in your monthly grocery bill over the past year.
 I guess that’s to be expected with the latest “official” inflation rate as measured by the CPI coming in at a jaw-dropping 9.1% last month.
-That’s not only a four-decade high, it’s also grossly understated when compared to the original methodology used to measure rising prices in 1980.
+That’s a four-decade high.
+It’s also grossly understated when compared to the original methodology used to measure rising prices in 1980.

 Meanwhile, the estimated cost of a school lunch this year is $3.93.
 For a family with two kids, that amounts to $1414 during the course of a 180-day school year.